zakagan/WordFormable/README.md

 WordFormable
 =============

 Computing gives us several tools for comparing and analyzing different solutions to the same problem.
-In this repo I explore one fairly straight-forward computer science problem, as well as five seperate solutions to it.
+In this repo I explore one fairly straight-forward computer science problem, as well as five separate solutions to it.

 While all solutions are not equal, each one presented has its own strengths and weaknesses.
-Through them I explore different types of fundametal datastructures and their uses.
+Through them I explore different types of basic data structures and their uses.

 The actual programming for this project comes in three parts: